 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the first, second, third, and fourth Tuesday of each month, beginning at 6:00 PM at the North Ogden City office located at 505 East 2600 North.
+They are held every second and fourth Tuesday at 6:00 pm at the North Ogden City office located at 505 East 2600 North.